6 reasons NOT to start an Agile Transformation

 Our current practices are good enough, we do not need continuous improvement.

-Make sure you spot the change in time and still have people on noard who are willing to contribute.
+Make sure you spot the change in time and have still people on noard who are willing to contribute.

-6. the other guys on my golf course
+6. The other guys on my golf course

 The other guys on my golf course do it.